Drugs A - Z

 This medicine may affect your concentration, or hide signs of tiredness.
 Until you know how this drug affects you, do not drive, ride a bicycle, use machinery, or do anything that needs mental alertness.
 If you are having trouble sleeping, and this continues to be a regular and bothersome side effect, contact your health care provider to discuss your options.

 Decreased appetite is a common side effect when starting this medicine.
 Eating small, frequent meals or snacks can help.
 Talk to your doctor if you continue to have poor eating habits.
-Height and weight growth of a child taking this medicine will be monitored closely.
+Height and weight growth of a child taking this medication will be monitored closely.

 If you are scheduled for any surgery, tell your healthcare provider that you are taking this medicine.
 You may need to stop taking this medicine before the procedure.